The Golda Meir Fellowship Application through the Australian Friends of the Hebrew University is available for Australian Citizens only.

 - Faculty of Dental Medicine

 Among other schools and centres at the Hebrew University are the:

 - School of Library, Archive and Information Studies

 - Harry S Truman Research Institute for the Advancement of Peace

 - Joint teaching program in biotechnology in the Faculties of Science, Medicine and Agriculture.

 Application Instructions and Forms

 It is essential to contact a senior Faculty member who would be willing to become your supervisor during your stay.
 Candidates may not apply later than 4 years after completion of their doctoral dissertation.
 The post-doctoral fellowship defrays reasonable expenses and includes travel and accommodation allowances.
 Where necessary, the Hebrew University authorities will assist the fellows in finding accommodation in Jerusalem.
-The academic session at the Hebrew University begins mid October and ends mid June.
 Fellows are expected to remain in residence for a period of 9-12 months.
-The deadline for the receipt of completed application forms and supporting material is by the end of the last week of October.
-Applications received after this date cannot be considered for the 2015/2016 academic year.
+The deadline for the receipt of completed application forms and supporting material is by November 15 anually.
+Applications received after this date cannot be considered for the following academic year.

 IMPORTANT: Please note your PhD must have been completed, submitted and recognized to be considered.

 When submitting the application, please ensure you designate your area of research and who you wish to be your Supervisor at The Hebrew University of Jerusalem.